MuhammadMillwala/pdf-query-bot/README.md

 	•	Cohere: Used for natural language processing and generating responses.
 	•	Qdrant: Used for similarity search on the PDF content.
 	•	Langchain: For handling language models and embeddings.

-Contact

-For any questions or suggestions, feel free to reach out to your-email@example.com.

-### Notes:
-- Replace `your-username` with your actual GitHub username.
-- Ensure that the `requirements.txt` file is up-to-date with the necessary dependencies.
-- You may want to update the sections on customization and contributing as you evolve the project.